JoseFerreira125/P2P-Ledger-Service/README.md

 # Minimalist Immutable Ledger Service (MILS)

 This project is a lightweight, single-purpose microservice written in Go that provides an immutable, tamper-proof log of transactions.
-It's designed to be a reliable backend component for auditing, critical event tracking, or any system that requires a high degree of data integrity.
+It operates as a peer-to-peer node in a decentralized network, collectively maintaining a single, consistent blockchain.

 ## What Has Been Done

 The current implementation includes the following features:

+*   **Robust Peer-to-Peer Mesh Networking**: The service operates as a true P2P node.
+Nodes connect to a bootstrap peer and then automatically discover and connect to other peers in the network, forming a resilient **mesh topology**.
+Multiaddress handling has been significantly improved to ensure correct peer identification and connection.
+Transactions and blocks are gossiped efficiently across all nodes, and the number of connected peers is accurately tracked via Prometheus metrics.
+*   **Unique Transaction Identification**: Transactions now include a timestamp in their hash, ensuring that even transactions with identical data are uniquely identified.
+This resolves the issue of only the first transaction being registered.
 *   **Core Blockchain Logic**: A fully functional blockchain implementation with blocks, transactions, and a Proof-of-Work (PoW) consensus mechanism.
-*   **Dynamic Difficulty Adjustment**: The PoW difficulty automatically adjusts every 10 blocks to maintain a consistent block generation time.
+*   **Dynamic Difficulty Adjustment**: The PoW difficulty automatically adjusts to maintain a consistent block generation time.
-*   **Merkle Tree**: Each block includes a Merkle Tree root to ensure the integrity of its transactions and allow for efficient verification.
+*   **Interactive API Documentation**: The API is fully documented using **Swagger/OpenAPI**, providing an interactive UI for exploration and testing.
-*   **Externalized Configuration**: Key parameters (difficulty, block time, etc.) are managed via environment variables and a `.env` file for easy configuration across different environments.
+*   **Externalized Configuration**: Key parameters are managed via environment variables and a `.env` file.
-*   **Persistence with an Embedded Database**: The blockchain state is persisted using **BoltDB**, an embedded key-value store.
-For containerized deployments, the database file is stored in a named Docker volume.
+*   **Persistence**: The blockchain state is persisted using **BoltDB**, an embedded key-value store.
-*   **Observability**: The service is instrumented for production-level monitoring:
+*   **Observability**: The service is instrumented for production-level monitoring with structured logging (`logrus`) and **Prometheus** metrics.
-    *   **Structured Logging**: Uses `logrus` for structured, JSON-formatted logging.
-    *   **Prometheus Metrics**: Exposes key metrics on a `/metrics` endpoint, including `block_height`, `mempool_size`, and `mining_time_seconds`.
-*   **Containerization**: The entire application stack can be run using Docker and Docker Compose, including the ledger service, Prometheus, and a pre-configured Grafana dashboard.
+*   **Containerization**: The entire application stack, including a **3-node decentralized mesh network**, Prometheus, and Grafana, can be run with a single Docker Compose command.
-*   **API Endpoints**: A set of RESTful API endpoints to interact with the ledger.

 ## Future Improvements

 This project provides a solid foundation, but there are several areas where it could be extended:

+*   **Advanced Consensus & Synchronization**: Implement logic for new nodes to sync the entire historical blockchain from peers.
+Develop a robust fork resolution strategy (e.g., "longest chain wins") to handle network partitions.
 *   **Migrate to a Client-Server Database**: To better align with a microservices architecture, the embedded BoltDB could be replaced with a client-server database like **Redis**.
-This would allow the database to run in a separate container, fully independent of the application container.
-*   **Peer-to-Peer Networking**: To create a truly decentralized ledger, a peer-to-peer networking layer could be added to allow multiple nodes to communicate and stay in sync.
-*   **WebSockets**: For real-time updates, a WebSocket API could be added to notify clients when new blocks are mined or new transactions are added to the mempool.
+*   **WebSockets**: For real-time updates, a WebSocket API could be added to notify clients of network events.

 ## Start-Up Guide

-### Using Docker (Recommended)

-The easiest way to run the entire stack is with Docker Compose.
+### Running the 3-Node Network with Docker (Recommended)

-1.  **Clone the repository**:
+1.  **Clone the repository** and prepare the environment file:

     ```bash
     git clone https://github.com/joseferreira/Immutable-Ledger-Service.git
     cd Immutable-Ledger-Service
+    cp .env.example .env
     ```

-2.  **Configure Environment**: Copy the example environment file.
-You can customize the values in `.env` if you wish.
+2.  **Generate API Documentation** (only needs to be done once, or after changing API annotations):

     ```bash
-    cp .env.example .env
+    swag init -g cmd/ledger/main.go
     ```

 3.  **Run the services**: